Financial accounts

 • 128-129 Life insurance corporations, non-life insurance corporations and pension funds

-The aggregate sector 125-127 Other financial corporations consists of finance companies, investment trusts, private equity funds, financial holding companies, financial auxiliaries, state lending institutions and state investment companies.
+The aggregate sector 125-127 Other financial corporations consists of finance companies, financial holding companies, financial auxiliaries, state lending institutions, state investment companies and other investment companies.

 13 General government